This time it’s all about television

 All of this means that the industry is preparing for changes.

 The industry is large, but the growth to which it is accustomed is coming to an end.
 This slowing growth means that to survive and grow, adtech and programmatic companies are going to have to bring significant value to the table.
-When growth is plentiful, there is room for a lot of a lot of little fish.
+When growth is plentiful, there is room for a lot of little fish.

 When the pond stops getting bigger, though, everything changes.